Table of Contents

 2. Add Unsalted Liquids

-How do you reduce salt in chili when dilution isn’t enough?
-Adding liquid is one of the easiest and most direct fixes when chili tastes too salty.
+How do you reduce Salt in chili when dilution isn’t enough?
+Adding liquid is one of the most straightforward fixes when chili tastes too salty.

-• Water: The simplest and most neutral diluter.
+- Water: The most straightforward and most neutral diluter.
 Add small amounts at a time to avoid watering down the flavor.

-• Unsalted broth or stock: This not only reduces saltiness but also maintains the richness of the dish, ensuring your chili retains its hearty flavor.
+- Unsalted broth or stock: This reduces saltiness and maintains the dish’s richness, ensuring your chili retains its hearty flavor.

 3. Introduce Acidic Elements